olmozavala/timecourses/README.md

 The first step in the preprocessing of the videos pertains to the automatic selection of the upper and lower boundaries of the uterus at each frame.
-This is not an easy task for areas where the uterus horn is so thin that produces a small gradient on the intensities of the image, making it troublesome to identify the precise location where the uterus horn begins.
+This is not an easy task for areas where the uterus horn is so thin that produces very small gradients on the intensities of the image at its boundary, making it troublesome to identify the precise location where the uterus horn begins.
 Additionally, blood may stain the petri dish, adding new intensity gradients on the videos that can also mislead the